Winner of our Best Sunday Roast 2024, The Abbey Inn is the epitome of a brilliant British pub, Ben McCormack didn’t want to leave.

-As soon as you’re through the door, it feels like the perfect country pub.
+As soon as you’re through the door, it feels like the perfect country inn.
 Coats are hung on hooks in the hall and there are a couple of cosy antique-strewn lounges for pints of Black Sheep; cocktails made from foraged and fermented ingredients chalked up on a blackboard in the small bar are the first indication that this isn’t just a pretty village pub, even allowing for the fact the surrounding area is one of the smartest in North Yorkshire.

-The flag-floored dining room lies beyond the bar, with polished tables gleaming in the light from the large skylight, and walls hung with arty photos of faming scenes.
+The flag-floored dining room lies beyond the bar, with polished tables gleaming in the light from the large skylight, and walls hung with arty photos of farming scenes.
 The one thing this country pub does not look like is a walkers’ pub (though dogs are allowed everywhere except in the three bedrooms).
 On a Sunday it is full of prosperous-looking Yorkshire folk, nothing flashy, lots of nice woollens.
 People have, if not dressed up to come here, then certainly put on their Sunday best.

 The menu reads like classic pub.
 But what arrives on the plate is much more accomplished in terms of quality of ingredients and execution, while always remaining rooted in approachable enjoyment rather than award-chasing ambition.
 Chicken liver parfait to spread on toasted milk bread was exceptional in itself – smooth as silk and deeply flavoured – but the topping of a sweet-sour barberry cassis jelly elevated the flavour to another realm of flavour complexity entirely.
 It also looked almost too pretty to eat, as invitingly sticky-looking as treacle and garlanded with a scattering of petals.
 All of which made the £13.50 price tag easier to swallow.